 You can join a class or buy a Tai Chi DVD and work out at home.
 One I like is Beachbody’s Tai Cheng which has overwhelmingly positive buyer feedback.
 (Click the previous link to read a review.)

 - Strength training

 Weightlifting is one of the most effective workouts for overweight women wanting to trim down.
 If you lift weights three or four times a week, you will improve your muscle tone and lower your body fat.
 With more muscle and less fat, you will burn calories, even when you are inactive.

 You won’t have to use heavy weights to experience these benefits, and nor will you need to join a gym.
-Start with a pair of 3 to 5-pound dumbbells, doing bicep curls and triceps extensions to tone your arms and upper body.
+Start with a pair of 3 to 5-pound dumbbells, or lighter weights if need be.
+Do bicep curls and triceps extensions to tone your arms and upper body.
 Still holding the dumbbells, do some lunges and squats.
 This will tone your legs, hips, and buttocks, and the added weight will enable you to burn more calories.

 Start with 5 repetitions of each exercise and do two sets if you can.
 Gradually add more reps until you are doing ten to fifteen and three sets, then add more exercises.

 Resistance bands can be used in place of hand weights if preferred.
-They are an ideal option is you want to ease into exercise as they can even be used seated.
+They are an ideal option if you want to ease into exercise and they can even be used seated.

 The Exercise Chair Resistance System is also worth checking out.
 Workouts don’t burn a lot of calories, but they will burn some and help you to tone and strengthen your muscles and improve your flexibility.

 Final Words on the Best Workouts For Overweight Women

 Done regularly, any of the above workouts for overweight women will help you to lose weight and improve your health and fitness.